ibm-cloud-docs/containers/cs_integrations_helm.md

 1. Install the <a href="https://docs.helm.sh/using_helm/#installing-helm" target="_blank">Helm CLI <img src="../icons/launch-glyph.svg" alt="External link icon"></a> on your local machine.

 2. **Important**: To maintain cluster security, create a service account for Tiller in the `kube-system` namespace and a Kubernetes RBAC cluster role binding for the `tiller-deploy` pod.
-   1. Check if you already installed Tiller in your cluster.
+   1. Check if you already installed Tiller with a Kubernetes service account in your cluster.
       ```
       kubectl get serviceaccount --all-namespaces | grep tiller
       ```